SkeltonThatcher/aws-terraform-rancher-single-node-ha-existing-vpc/README.md

-# Single Node SSL/HA for Rancher Server and GoCD in AWS
+# Single Node SSL/HA for Rancher Server in AWS (existing VPC)

 This repo contains Terraform code with supporting scripts and advisories to deploy single node HA Rancher server and Rancher hosts in AWS, with supporting EC2 security groups in place for the following custom catalog items: